Who is the program for?

 - Job Analysis, Recruitment and Selection

-*Students who do not have a relevant background in Human Resources should complete this subject within their first semester of study.
+*Students who do not have a relevant background in Human Resources should complete this subject within their first trimester of study.
 According to UOWD’s Credit for Prior Learning policy, those who have a background in Human Resource Management may apply to complete one of the elective subjects from the approved list below in its place:

 - Strategic Management